Announcing the Winner of the 29th Annual

-The Competition is open to Bay Area string, woodwind, brass, harp and percussion players who are 18 years of age or younger.
-Remarkable musicians audition each year for the rare opportunity to perform a concerto with a symphony orchestra before a live and appreciative audience.
-The audition itself provides an exceptional educational experience for aspiring young musicians, for whom auditioning is a significant aspect of a future career as a professional musician.
+The Competition is open to Bay Area string, woodwind, brass and percussion players, 18 years of age or younger.
+Remarkable young musicians audition each year for the rare opportunity to perform a concerto with a symphony orchestra.
+The audition itself provides an exceptional educational experience for aspiring young musicians.

 Competition Rules in brief: Auditioners must (1) be 18 years of age or younger; (2) be prepared to play from memory at the audition a complete concerto or work for solo instrument and orchestra for which orchestra parts are readily available; and (3) bring a piano accompanist to the audition.
-To be eligible to win, contestants must be able to perform with the Prometheus Symphony on a specified concert date in January 2018.
+To be eligible to win, contestants must be able to perform with the Prometheus Symphony on a specified concert date in January 2019.
 That date will be set when auditions are announced.
-Concerts are presented in Oakland on Sunday afternoons.

 Questions?
 The application form answers most questions, but you are welcome to email us: ConcertoCompetition@PrometheusSymphony.org.